Celebrations break out as Punjab, Haryana farmers head home after 'victory' of their protests | Headlines

 Because of the large convoy of tractor trolleys and other vehicles, vehicular traffic slowed down at many places on Delhi-Ambala and Delhi-Rohtak national highways.

+The Haryana Police had made arrangements to ensure hassle-free movement of traffic on national highways in the state and additional personnel were put on duty for traffic management.

-Some elated farmers, especially youth and women, performed folk dance 'bhangra' to the beats of 'dhol' as they were on their way back to their homes in Punjab and Haryana.
+Some elated farmers, especially youth and women, performed folk dance 'bhangra' to the beats of 'dhol' as they headed home.

 At Khanauri near Punjab, villagers assembled in large numbers to welcome the agitators and also burst firecrackers amid a celebratory mood.